-Tax will be deducted and remitted to the Revenue Commissioners by the Company from any distributions made by the Company (other than on a disposal) to an Irish Resident Shareholder who is not an Exempt Irish Resident, where payments are made annually or at more frequent intervals on or before December 2013 at the rate of 33 per cent, and, where payments are made less frequently on or before 31 December 2013, at the rate of 36 per cent.
-Tax will be deducted from any such distributions made by the Company on or after 1 January 2014 at the rate of 41 per cent irrespective of the frequency with which they are made.
+Tax will be deducted and remitted to the Revenue Commissioners by the Company from any distributions made by the Company (other than on a disposal) to an Irish Resident Shareholder who is not an Exempt Irish Resident at the rate of 41 per cent.

-Tax will also be deducted by the Company and remitted to the Revenue Commissioners from any gain arising on an encashment, repurchase, redemption, cancellation or other disposal of Shares by such a Shareholder on or before 31 December 2013 at the rate of 36 per cent, and on or after 1 January 2014 at the rate of 41 per cent.
+Tax will also be deducted by the Company and remitted to the Revenue Commissioners from any gain arising on an encashment, repurchase, redemption, cancellation or other disposal of Shares by such a Shareholder at the rate of 41 per cent.
 Any gain will be computed as the difference between the value of the Shareholder's investment in the Company at the date of the chargeable event and the original cost of the investment as calculated under special rules.